When Can a Bankruptcy Court Refuse to Discharge a Civil Judgment?

 Florida Couple Criticized by Court for Failing to Preserve Business Records

 While many civil judgments can be discharged (canceled) through bankruptcy, there are certain exceptions that a creditor may try and invoke.
-For example, if a debtor conceals, destroys, or fails to keep proper business records–thereby preventing creditors or the bankruptcy judge from accurately assessing the debtor’s financial status–the court may refuse to discharge a debt.
+For example, if a debtor conceals, destroys, or fails to keep proper business records-thereby preventing creditors or the bankruptcy judge from accurately assessing the debtor’s financial status-the the court may refuse to discharge a debt.
 This means that the underlying debt remains legally enforceable even after the debtor exits bankruptcy.

 A recent case from Fort Myers illustrates how a debtor may get into trouble under this exception.
 This case involves a married couple that jointly filed for bankruptcy.
-The wife was sole owner of an interior design business.
+The wife was the sole owner of an interior design business.
 A dispute arose between the wife and another married couple that hired her to decorate their house.
 Eventually, these dissatisfied clients sued the wife for breach of contract in Florida state court.